dstilesr/tic-tac-toe-game/README.md

 ## Usage

 ### Setup
 In order to use the project, first create a Python virtual environment with your preferred tool.
-Next, you can install the libraries required to run the project by running `pip install -r requirements.txt`, or `task install-dependencies`.
+Dependencies are managed using [uv](https://docs.astral.sh/uv/).
+You can install them with `uv sync`, or by running `task install-dependencies`.

 Next, you can run unit tests to ensure everything is working properly with `task unit-tests`.
 Then you should